mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/02-hello-typescript/index.md

 ```

 Note that when you hover over certain code points on this website, you get
-the equivalent of a "vscode tooltip".
+the equivalent of a "VScode tooltip".
 This is one of our most important
-tools for learning about how TypeScript understands our code
+tools for learning about how TypeScript understands our code!

 ![cursor hovering](/cursor-tooltip-ts.gif)

 ## Running the compiler

-Optionally, you may run the following terminal command from the root of your project
+Optionally, you may run the following terminal command from the root of your project:

 ```sh
 yarn dev-hello-ts
 ```

-You should see something in your terminal like
+You should see something in your terminal like:

 ```sh
 hello-ts: 12:01:57 PM - Starting compilation in watch mode...